Severe Weather in the North East 1901-2010

 2 March 1962 Heavy Snow

-North East England and the Scottish Borders were hardest hit.
+North East England and the Scottish Borders were hardest hit by heavy snow.
 38cm of snow lay at Haydon Bridge.

 18 July 1964 Rain and Flooding

-‘Washout at Miner’s Gala’ The flooding also created havoc and flooding in other parts of the northeast.
+‘Washout at Miner’s Gala’.
+The flooding also created havoc and flooding in other parts of the northeast.
 Thunderstorms broke over Durham City.
 ‘Manhole covers are lifting and roads are flooded all over the county’.
+33.4mm rain recorded in Durham.

 1 March 1965 Heavy Snowfall